-■ To Borrow Materials
+● To Borrow Materials

-In addition, a library card is required to borrow and reserve books and materials.
+A library card is required to borrow and reserve books and materials.
 Please bring your health insurance card, driver's license, residence card, or other official document that confirms your name and address to the nearest municipal library when you register for your library card.
 A requirement for the library card registration is those who live in Tokyo, or work or study in the city.
+Your library card is valid for three years.